 This is a twist on the classic Aesop’s fable, where the ants consistently, and without hesitation, prepare for the winter months while the grasshopper focuses on games + entertainment in the Chinese Emperor’s Summer Palace.

 The Money Lesson(s): Consistent, and sometimes hard, work pays off.
 Preparation for tough times to come − financially or otherwise − is a good idea.

 Life Lesson(s): The ants may be super prepared for winter while the grasshopper is out in the cold, but there is something to be said for enjoying life more.
 The lesson here is somewhere along the lines of “work hard, but don’t forget to play hard.
 Play hard, but don’t forget to leave time for work.”

-Money Book #3: Apple Farmer Annie, Monica WellingtonI don't think people have a clue as to how much work it takes to grow something, raise then… Click To Tweet
+Money Book #3: Apple Farmer Annie, Monica WellingtonI don't think people have a clue as to how much work it takes to grow something, raise then harvest it, create something from it, then sell it.
+Click To Tweet

 I get exhausted just thinking back to my cow-milking, hay-making, silo-filling days.

 What I like about this book is that your child will start to get an idea of the process involved in farming and turning it into an end product.
 Annie, an orchard farmer, takes your child through (though in a really cursory way) picking apples, sorting them, producing sweet apple cider, applesauce, various baked goods, and then selling the most beautiful of all of them at the farmer’s market.